gimme1dollar/consistent-semi-sup/README.md

 ---

 ## Wandb
-You have to install wandb; ML record & visualization tool.
+You have to install wandb; ML recording & visualization tool.

 how to start/use wandb : https://greeksharifa.github.io/references/2020/06/10/wandb-usage/